IBM/AutoMLPipeline.jl/docs/src/tutorial/learning.md

 ```
 Except for Wife's age and Number of children, the other columns
 have less than five unique instances.
 Let's create a pipeline
-to filter those columns and convert them to hotbits and
+to filter those columns and convert them to hot-bits and
 concatenate them with the standardized scale of the numeric columns.
 ```@example learning
 std = SKPreprocessor("StandardScaler")